-A: Beginning on or shortly before the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "ex-distribution" market.
+A: Beginning on or about the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "ex-distribution" market.
 If you hold shares of Intrexon common stock as of the Record Date for the Distribution and choose to sell those shares in the "regular way" market after the Record Date and on or before the Distribution Date, you also will be selling the right to receive the shares of AquaBounty common stock in connection with the Distribution.
-However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the Distribution.
-See "The Distribution - Description of the Distribution - Trading Prior to the Distribution Date."
+However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the Distribution.
+See "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date."
 You are encouraged to consult your financial advisor regarding the specific implications of selling your Intrexon common stock before or on the Distribution Date.

-Q: How will fractional shares be treated in the Distribution?
+O: How will fractional shares be treated in the Distribution?